sbabcoc/Selenium-Foundation/README.md

 This feature does not include management of Appium [automation engines](docs/ConfiguringProjectSettings.md#appium-automation-engine-support), which must be installed separately.

-**NOTE**: This driver acquisition process is bypassed for test classes that implement the [DriverProvider](docs/ConfiguringProjectSettings.md#testing-with-non-default-browser-sessions interface).
+**NOTE**: This driver acquisition process is bypassed for test classes that implement the [DriverProvider](docs/ConfiguringProjectSettings.md#testing-with-non-default-browser-sessions) interface.

 > Written with [StackEdit](https://stackedit.io/).